 Our school is fully certified by the Department of Elementary and Secondary Education.- See more at: http://randolphschool.mayinstitute.org/admissions/admissions-process.html#sthash.HEfHYe45.dpuf

-Robert F. Putnam, Ph.D., BCBA-D, is Executive Vice President of Positive Behavior Interventions and Supports and Consultation at May Institute.
+Robert F. Putnam, Ph.D., BCBA-D, is Executive Vice President of Positive Behaviorial Interventions and Supports and Consultation at May Institute.
 Dr. Putnam is national implementation partner with the National Technical Assistance Center for PBIS.
 He also serves as Senior Vice President of Research and Consultation at the National Autism Center.
-He has published extensively, and presents regularly at national, regional, and local conferences on these topics.
-He previously served on the faculty of the Harvard Medical School.
+He has published extensively and regularly presents at national, regional, and local conferences on these topics.
+He previously served on the faculty of Harvard Medical School.
 He has also been a national facilitator of schools implementing SW-PBIS, particularly in the areas of alternative programs and the integration of SW-PBIS and mental health.

 Christine E. Downs, M.Ed., became the Director of PBIS for May Institute in 2014.
 She has provided PBIS training and technical assistance to school districts, alternative programs, and adult service agencies in Massachusetts and New York State since 2003.
 Ms. Downs regularly presents at national, regional, and local conferences on topics of PBIS and creating supportive learning, working, and residential environments for all ages and abilities.
 Christine is a certified School-Wide Information System (SWIS, CICO-SWIS, and I-SWIS) facilitator and supports the UCONN/MA-DESE PBIS Academy.
 Christine was honored in 2009 for her work in PBIS by the New York State Board of Regents.
 For information on PBIS at May Institute or for training consultation, please contact firstname.lastname@example.org.